-Patients with systemic scleroderma (limited or diffuse), particularly male patients, are at higher risk for certain types of cancers including cancer of the lung, liver, blood and bladder, as well as non-Hodgkin's lymphoma and leukemia.
+People with systemic scleroderma (limited or diffuse), particularly men, are at higher risk for certain types of cancers including cancer of the lung, liver, blood and bladder, as well as non-Hodgkin lymphoma and leukemia.

 Scleroderma is not common.
 It afflicts about 300,000 Americans, about a third of whom have the systemic form of the disease.
 The cause of scleroderma has not been determined, and there are few specific risk factors.
 The incidence tends to be higher in certain groups, however.

-Gender.
-The prevalence of scleroderma is about four times higher in women than men, and it's higher during child-bearing years.
+Gender: The prevalence of scleroderma is about four times higher in women than men, and it is higher during child-bearing years.
 This may reflect different causes of the disease in these two genders.
-(It should be noted that pregnancy itself is not a risk factor for scleroderma and that women in general are more susceptible to autoimmune diseases than men.)
+(It should be noted that pregnancy itself is NOT a risk factor for scleroderma and that women in general are more susceptible to autoimmune diseases than men.)

 African-Americans have a higher rate of diffuse scleroderma, lung involvement, and a worse prognosis than Caucasians.
 Other studies also found lower survival rates among Japanese Americans.